tincann/telegram-cli-wrapper/README.md

 ##Installation

-1.To run it locally run the following command:
+1. To run it locally run the following command:

  `git clone --recursive git@github.com:tincann/telegram-cli-wrapper.git`

   The `--recursive` argument is important, as it will also install the submodules of tg.

 2. Afterwards install all dependencies by running:

   `sudo apt-get install libreadline-dev libconfig-dev libssl-dev libevent-dev make`

 3. Then run:

   `npm install`

 This will compile the code in the included tg submodule into the `tg/bin` directory.